jirivorel/Hands-on_2023-11_IBP/README.md

 mv test_file_renamed.txt test_directory
 ```

-And in the last step of this chapter, we can check whether the renamed file `test_file_renamed.txt` was moved to the correct position, and if yes, we can delete folder `test_directory` with its content because we will have no further use for it.
+In the last step of this chapter, we can check whether the renamed file `test_file_renamed.txt` was moved to the correct position, and if yes, we can delete folder `test_directory` with its content because we will have no further use for it.

 ```shell
 ls test_directory